 Quando in italiano vogliamo esprimere se qualcosa è positivo o negativo, usiamo delle espressioni come

-(When in Italian we want to express whether something is positive or negative, we use expressions like
+(When in Italian we want to express whether something is positive or negative, we use expressions such as

-- The general pattern for expressing emotions is ”che” + adjective or noun.
+- The general formula to express emotions is ”che” + adjective or noun.

-- Use "sono" + adjective to indicate personal moods or feelings.
+- Use "sono" + adjective to indicate personal moods/feelings.

-- "Così non va bene" indicates dissatisfaction or disagreement.
+- "Così non va bene" expresses dissatisfaction or disagreement.

 | Espressione (Expression) | Esempio (Example) |